FREE DELIVERY WORLDWIDE

 -

-Dispatch & Delivery: Shipped from Kathmandu, Nepal within 3–5 business days.
-Most orders arrive in 7–14 days; please allow up to 3 weeks depending on customs and peak periods.
+Dispatch & Delivery: Dispatched from Kathmandu, Nepal within 3 to 5 business days.
+Most orders arrive within 7 to 14 business days after dispatch.
+Please allow up to 3 weeks from the dispatch date.

 -